Elleined/social-media-api/README.md

 - Receive real-time notification for comment and reply
 - Receive real-time notification for mention in post, comment, and reply
 - Receive real-time notification for like in post, comment, and reply
+- Receive real-time notification for send and accept friend request

 # Technologies used
 - Spring boot